 - Click “Volunteer” under the location you’d like to work at.

 - Complete the volunteer interest form.

 - Click “Submit.”
-A USO Camp Pendleton Center Operations Supervisor will soon contact you to answer questions, schedule a one-hour new volunteer orientation training session and get you on-boarded so that you may begin as a new member of our USO family!
+A USO Camp Pendleton Center Operations Supervisor will soon contact you to answer questions, instruct you how to schedule a one-hour new volunteer orientation training session and get you on-boarded so that you may begin as a new member of our USO family!